How to Develop an eCommerce Website

-Certainly, if we take such advantages of website builders like relatively low price and faster building process out of the competition, a custom platform can be seen as an absolute winner.
+Certainly, if we take such advantages of website builders like the relatively low price and a faster building process out of the competition, a custom platform can be seen as an absolute winner.

-But don’t get confused, neither of the two options is better than each other, it’s just that one’s more suitable for a certain case than the other.
+However, don’t get confused, as neither of the two options is necessarily better than each other, it’s just that one’s more suitable for a certain case than the other.

-Let’s take a closer look at when an eCommerce website from scratch can be a better option.
+Let’s take a closer look at when an eCommerce website from scratch can be the better option.

-# 1: You know that the idea you have will work.
+# 1: You definitely know that the idea you have will work.
 You might know it if:

 - You already successfully trade on third-party services.

-- You’ve made MVP that came out successful after a certain testing time.
+- You’ve made an MVP that came out successful after a certain testing time.

 # 2: You’ve overgrown the stage where a website builder was covering your business needs.

-For instance, certain features aren’t extensive enough, or the web hoster can’t handle the number of users your website has every day, and so on.
+For instance, if certain features aren’t extensive enough, or the web hoster can’t handle the number of users your website gets every day, and so on.

-# 3: You need a specific set of features or additional integrations that a website builder can’t offer or doesn’t allow to add.
+# 3: You need a specific set of features or additional integrations that a website builder can’t offer or doesn’t allow adding.